afeezraheem/A-B-Testing-/README.md

 --Sensitivity is the probability that the null hypothesis is not rejected when it should be

+--The standard normal distribution, also called the z-distribution, is a special normal distribution where the mean is 0 and the standard deviation is 1.
+Any normal distribution can be standardized by converting its values into z-scores.
+Z-scores tell you *how many standard deviations from the mean each value lies*.

+--Not all distributions are normal and not all normal distributions are standard - standard has 1 standard deviation and mean of 0.
+The z score from your experiment is just a multiple of the standard which is taken to be 1 and mean of 0

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Data source : https://www.kaggle.com/zhangluyuan/ab-testing